neuralmagic/sparseml/integrations/ultralytics-yolov3/tutorials/yolov3_sparse_transfer_learning.md

     python utility.py strip /PATH/TO/DOWNLOADED/WEIGHTS.pt
     ```

-You are now ready to setup the data for training.
+You are now ready to set up the data for training.

 ## Setting Up The Data